Around houses, retaining walls make sloping areas usable by creating level space for gardens, driveways, terraces, and walkways.

 How to Fix It:

 We install either a wall anchor system or helical tieback system along the retaining wall to reinforce the structure.

-We serve Staten Island, Edison, Union City, Paterson, Tom's River, and many nearby areas in New Jersey.
+We serve Staten Island, Edison, Union City, Clifton, Toms River, and many nearby areas in New Jersey.

 Signs of a failing retaining wall are usually easy to identify, as shown in the different examples below.
 The important thing to know is that these symptoms will become increasingly worse over time.
 Unless proper repairs are made, the wall will eventually fail completely.

 Most often, a retaining wall will show signs of failure in one of three ways: